 What Constitutes Road Rage?

-Since every person reacts differently to situations and experiences emotions differently, it’s hard to say how all drivers will react to being wronged behind the wheel.
-However, it’s typically common that driver’s behaviour becomes unpredictable when drivers are unable to control their vehicles, themselves and their emotions.
+Since every person reacts differently to situations and experiences emotions differently, it’s hard to say how all drivers will react to being wrong behind the wheel.
+However, it’s typically common that drivers’ behavior becomes unpredictable when drivers are unable to control their vehicles, themselves and their emotions.
 Some typical displays of road rage include…

 - Blaring the Horn

 - Blocking traffic

 - Purposely cutting other drivers off and failing to indicate

 - Instigating Conflict outside of the vehicle

 Now that we’ve identified some indicators of Road Rage, what causes Road Rage?

 Since every person experiences different emotions, there are many factors that can contribute to Road Rage.
 Some drivers may be getting behind the wheel while they’re already wound up.
 They might’ve had a frustrating day at work, or they might’ve gotten into a dispute with a loved one.
 Sometimes, road rage can appear out of nowhere and be triggered by other drivers’ poor driving habits.
 Road Rage becomes serious when you decide to deliberately seek out revenge against another driver.
 Some causes behind road rage include (but are not limited to)…

 - Being in a negative mindset before driving: As we stated before, emotions can play a role in how we operate our vehicles.
 A driver’s attitude can make a difference between driving safely on the road and driving dangerously.
 It’s important to maintain a positive attitude as it is imperative to make smart choices on the road.
 When we have a positive attitude while driving, we can best react to any situation that we come across on the road.